SusannaShu/mittens-open/README.md

          +-->  people     ("this is [Name]" -> face embedding -> recognition)
 ```

 Pendant frames and audio enter the same pipelines as manual input.
 Motion frames auto-triage to food/activity/pantry/people based on what the brain sees.
-Double-tap audio goes through the chat pipeline -- with an intercept for face introductions ("this is [Name]").
+Button-press to speak to mittens -> audio goes through the chat pipeline with an intercept for face introductions ("this is [Name]").
 Social scene frames are automatically checked against known face embeddings.
-No separate pendant pipeline -- same code path, different input source.
+No separate pendant pipeline -> same code path, different input source.

 ### Brain (pick one)